Fundamentals of Physics (PHYS*1300)

 Term: Fall 2019

-Instructor: Maher Bakri-Kassem, Matt Steffler, Jason Thomas
+Instructor: Maher Bakri-Kassem, Matt Steffler, Orbax

 This course introduces students to fundamental phenomena in physics, with particular emphasis on applications to the biological sciences.
 Topics include: analyzing one-dimensional and two-dimensional motion; Newton’s laws; momentum, energy and associated conservation laws; interactions between charges, resistive direct-current circuits; the fundamentals of waves, with applications to acoustics; ionizing radiation, radioactivity and medical applications.
 This course is designed for students who have not completed 4U Physics (or equivalent): students with credit in 4U Physics (or equivalent) may not take this course for credit.